Philadelphia Flyers: Legion of Doom (1994–1997)

 With Lindros out indefinitely, the Flyers rallied to overcome the distractions and a 15-point deficit in the standings to win the Atlantic Division and the top seed in the East on the last day of the regular season.
 They easily defeated their first-round opponent, Buffalo, in five games.
-Primeau's goal in the fifth overtime of Game 4 against the team's second-round opponent, Pittsburgh, turned that series in the Flyers' favor as they won in six games, coming back from a 2–0 series deficit.
-After dropping Game 1 to New Jersey in the Eastern Conference Finals, the Flyers won three-straight games to take a 3–1 series lead.
-However, New Jersey won game 5.
-In Game 6, Lindros returned to the lineup for the first time since March in another losing effort.
-Early in Game 7, Lindros was handed another concussion and leaving the Philadelphia crowd deflated after being on the receiving end of a controversial hit by Scott Stevens.
+Primeau's goal in the fifth overtime of game four against the team's second-round opponent, Pittsburgh, turned that series in the Flyers' favor as they won in six games, coming back from a 2–0 series deficit.
+After dropping game one to New Jersey in the conference finals, the Flyers won three-straight games to take a 3–1 series lead.
+However, New Jersey won game five.
+In game six, Lindros returned to the lineup for the first time since March in another losing effort.
+Early in game seven, Lindros was handed another concussion and leaving the Philadelphia crowd deflated after being on the receiving end of a controversial hit by Scott Stevens.
 Without him, the Flyers lost the decisive game 2–1.
 It was the second time in franchise history the team lost a series after being up 3–1.
 Lindros never again wore a Flyers uniform, as he sat out the following season awaiting a trade.

 Craig Ramsay was named the permanent head coach as Neilson was not asked to return for the 2000–01, which became a matter of some controversy.
 Ramsay lasted only until December when he was replaced by former Flyer great Bill Barber.
-Brian Boucher, who as a rookie backstopped the Flyers' playoff run the previous season, could not duplicate his performance and lost the starting goaltending job to Roman Čechmánek, a former star in the Czech Republic.
+Brian Boucher, who as a rookie backstopped the Flyers' playoff run the previous season, could not duplicate his performance and lost the starting goaltending job to Roman Cechmanek, a former star in the Czech Republic.
 The performance of Cechmanek, worthy of a Vezina nomination, along with Bill Barber winning the Jack Adams Award as head coach of the year, helped the Flyers stay afloat, but they lost in the first round of the playoffs to Buffalo in six games.